theima/ein/README.md

   onBeforeDestroy?: () => void;
 }
 ```

-Update will be called everytime the value changed.
+Update will be called every time the value changed.
 The properties are view properties and are not just the strings that are held in the renderers attributes.
 The first time update is called `oldValue` will be `undefined`.

 The onBeforeDestroy function will be called when the element that the extender was applied to is about to be removed.